RenatoVassallo/MacroPy/README.md

 If you use **MacroPy** in academic work, please cite:

-> Vassallo, R. (2025). *MacroPy: A Bayesian Toolbox for Macroeconometrics in Python*, Version 0.1.4.
+> Vassallo, R. (2025). *MacroPy: A Toolbox for Macroeconometric Analysis in Python*, Version 0.1.4.
 > [GitHub Repository](https://github.com/RenatoVassallo/MacroPy)